 It is no secret that our nation is polarized concerning many issues, one of which is abortion.
 In order to move past this polarization and come to a consensus we must listen to the other side and truly seek to understand their position.
 From this understanding we can then have a healthy debate as we seek to come together around truth.

 As I have listened to those who are pro-choice, I think that I have come to an understanding of their position.
 It would appear that the pro-choice position is that a woman has a right to do with her body as she pleases without the government telling her what to do.
 As someone who is rabidly pro-life, I completely and totally agree with this assertion.
-I do not believe that the government has any right telling a woman what to do with her body.
+I do not believe that the government has any right telling a woman what to do with her body, they should able to use it and enjoy it whatever they want, and if they want to use an sex finder app they should.

 However, this is where those who are pro-choice need to take time to understand the pro-life position.
 The pro-life position is that the unborn child is in fact a separate and distinct human being and as such is not the woman’s body.
 The child may reside within the woman’s body, but the child is not the woman’s body.
 We would say that the unborn female’s body residing within the born female’s body has just as much right to non-government interference as the born female’s body.